... with Focal City Lima

 Lima Team: We advocated with authorities for the Bono independiente and shared MBOs’ lists of workers – including 10,000 names of workers from multiple sectors – with the Ministry of Labour, the Ministry of Development and Social Inclusion and the Ministry of Environment to seek their inclusion.

-Photo: Image of the campaign advocating for partnerships between the authorities and street vendors’ organizations for the establishment of street markets (paraditas) as a means to ensure food security, reduce overcrowding and the need to travel long distances to buy supplies.
+Caption: Image of the campaign advocating for partnerships between the authorities and street vendors’ organizations for the establishment of street markets (paraditas) as a means to ensure food security and reduce overcrowding and the need to travel long distances to buy supplies.

 Building a more resilient city together